jasoneppink/handheld-digital-photo-frame/README.md

 ## Unlock the Tablet
 1. Turn off and fully charge the tablet.
-2. Take the back plastic off the tablet.
+2. Take the back plastic off the tablet. < PHOTO >
 3. Follow [these instructions](https://forum.xda-developers.com/t/fire-hd-8-2018-only-unbrick-downgrade-unlock-root.3894256/) by xyz\` to root the tablet, with the following modifications:
    1. After Step 10, you may get this error: `fastboot: error unknown target "recovery"` [The solution](https://forum.xda-developers.com/t/fire-hd-8-2018-only-unbrick-downgrade-unlock-root.3894256/post-85721447) is to run this command: `fastboot reboot emergency`
    2. At Step 12, you'll also want to download two more files: [LineageOS 18.1](https://forum.xda-developers.com/t/rom-unstable-unlocked-karnak-lineage-18-1-25-october-2021.4352241/) unofficial build by Kaijones23 and [Open GApps](https://opengapps.org/) ARM 11.0 Pico.
 Push them like the other files: `adb push [filename].zip /sdcard`